-7.6 User Signature Row
+7.7 User Signature Row

 The User Signature Row is a separate memory section that is fully accessible (read and write) from application software and external programming.
-The User Signature Row is one flash page in size, and is meant for static user parameter storage, such as calibration data, custom serial numbers, random number seeds etc. This section is not erased by Chip Erase, and requires a dedicated erase command.
-This ensures parameter storage during multiple program/erase session and On-Chip Debug sessions.
+The user signature row is one flash page in size, and is meant for static user parameter storage, such as calibration data, custom serial numbers or identification numbers, random number seeds etc. This section is not erased by Chip Erase commands that erase the Flash, and requires a dedicated erase command.
+This ensures parameter storage during multiple program/erase session and on-chip debug sessions.

-7.7 Flash and EEPROM Page Size
+7.8 Flash and EEPROM Page Size

-The Flash Program Memory and EEPROM data memory is organized in pages.
+The Flash Program Memory and EEPROM data memory are organized in pages.
 The pages are word accessible for the Flash and byte accessible for the EEPROM.

 Table 7-2 on page 13 shows the Flash Program Memory organization.
 Flash write and erase operations are performed on one page at the time, while reading the Flash is done one byte at the time.
 For Flash access the Z-pointer (Z[m:n]) is used for addressing.
-The most significant bits in the address (FPAGE) gives the page number and the least significant address bits (FWORD) gives the word in the page.
+The most significant bits in the address (FPAGE) give the page number and the least significant address bits (FWORD) give the word in the page.